NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### eplusout.err

 A text file containing the error messages issued by EnergyPlus.
 This is the first output that should be examined after a simulation.
 Error messages are issued by EnergyPlus during its input phase or during the simulation.
-There are three levels of error severity: *fatal*, *severe*, and *warning* as well as simple *“message”* lines.
+There are three levels of error severity: *fatal*, *severe*, and *warning* as well as simple *"message"* lines.
 A fatal error causes the program to terminate immediately.
 The following table illustrates the necessary actions.

 Table 34.
-Error Message Levels – Required Actions
+Error Message Levels - Required Actions

 <table class="table table-striped">
 <tr>